 The best things to do in Manuel Antonio

-Manuel Antonio is also known for its stunning beaches edged by lush green rainforest and outdoor activities This guide will help you get the best out of your stay in Manuel Antonio and your Costa Rica holiday.
+Manuel Antonio is also known for its stunning beaches edged by lush green rainforest and outdoor activities This guide will help you get the best out of your stay in Manuel Antonio.

 Spend a day at Manuel Antonio National Park

-Parque Nacional Manuel Antonio is Costa Rica’s smallest National Park at 680 hectares and receives over 150,000 visitors a year.
+There are currently 30 National Parks in Costa Rica and Parque Nacional Manuel Antonio is Costa Rica’s smallest at 680 hectares and receives over 150,000 visitors a year.
 It was created as a National Park in 1972 and is rated by Forbes as one of the most beautiful in the world.
 They’re not wrong, it’s absolutely stunning.

 Visiting the park was my favourite of all things to do in Manuel Antonio because there’s nothing I love more than seeing wildlife in its natural habitat.
 The park is teaming with an incredible diversity of wildlife.
 Within 9 square miles of lush rainforest you’ll see at least a few of the 109 species of mammal and 184 species of birds.